rancher-sandbox/cos-toolkit-docs/content/en/docs/Customizing/stages.md

 Multiple stages can be specified in a single cloud-init file.

+_Note:_ Stage's steps can be run selectively while booting into active/passive mode or either recovery.
+When a cOS derivative boots into recovery mode, a sentinel file is being created at `/run/cos/recovery_mode` which can be used to distinguish if it's in recovery mode.
+The file is present when we are booting into recovery, and `if: '[ -f "/run/cos/recovery_mode" ]'` can be used in the cloud-init blocks to selectively run the block during recovery, see the examples below.

 #### rootfs

 This is the earliest stage, running before switching root, just right after the